 We aim to broaden these themes, especially around understanding the distinctive requirements of place-based science, risk, identity, decision tools and public communication and we will develop a continuous programme of Scenario and sustainable place-making and design-building with researchers and stakeholder partners.

-All researchers aim to ensure these interdisciplinary themes are embedded with all of their research, throughout all 5 focussed research programmes
+All researchers aim to ensure these interdisciplinary themes are embedded with all of their research, throughout each of the focussed research programmes

 - Risk, Place and identity

-The research themes and research programmes will be informed by the continued development of our current empirical research and act as observatories of Place-based practices.
+The research themes and research programmes are informed by the continued development of our current empirical research and act as observatories of place-based practices.

-Sustainable Places aims to facilitate collaborative work to identify problems and work to find solutions to place based problems through working with stakeholders, including local community groups, public authorities and academic partners.
-We supports methodological innovation for research into sustainable Place making while ensuring we link research and impact continuously.
+Here at the Research Institute we are facilitating collaborative work to identify problems and to find solutions to place based problems through working with stakeholders, including local community groups, public authorities and academic partners.
+We support methodological innovation for research into sustainable Place making while ensuring we link our research and impact.